 The Prize will be awarded in all of our Newton partner countries over the next five years, with the first prizes being awarded through our partnerships with India, Malaysia, Thailand and Vietnam (the 2017 Newton Prize countries).

-The application portal and all associated application forms, guidance notes and eligibility criteria will be available in Spring 2017.
+The application portal and all associated application forms, guidance notes and eligibility criteria will be available by the end of April 2017.